Glossary_of_terminology

 Good side: Denotes the face of an appearance board that the wood is graded to.

-Graded side: appearance lumber is graded to the best side of the material.
+Graded side: appearance lumber is graded to the best side of the material (good side).

 Grading rules: Vary from species to species and country to country.
 There are no consistent grading rules throughout Central and South America.
 Mataverde decking, siding and lumber has developed their own strict criteria that are very similar to hardwood grading rules used in the US.
 This ensures that lower quality material is “graded out” of Mataverde hardwoods.
 Mataverde has established guidelines that ensure acceptable tolerances of width, thickness, length, the number and nature of mill marks, worm holes and other imperfections.